-For longer hikes, it’s good to know that there are several places to stay.
-The trekking association rents out Holden Fjellgård (mountain farm) and the cabin Skjækerdalshytta on a self-catering basis.
+For longer hikes, it’s good to know that there are several places to stay in the park.
+Tenting and wild camping is obviously allowed but be sure to bring back any garbage and do not damage any local fauna.
+The Norwegian trekking association also rents out Holden Fjellgård (mountain farm) and the Skjækerdalshytta cabin on a self-catering basis.
 Several other accommodation options are also available.
+There are also excellent places to eat nearby.